The services of the Shoah Memorial

 bibliotheque@memorialdelashoah.org

-In connection with the educational service and the service for the development of places of remembrance, the training service offers throughout the year activities designed for professionals, education, police and justice, as well as students.
-Two summer universities, in Paris and Poland, and a winter university in Israel complete the Memorial’s training offer.
+In connection with the pedagogical service and the service of development of places of memory, the training service offers throughout the year activities designed for professional audiences, teaching, police and justice as well as for students.
+Two summer universities, in Paris and Poland, and a winter university in Israel complete the training offer of the Memorial.

 Contact: formations@memorialdelashoah.org